miklevin/MikeLev.in/_posts/2022-11-07-happy-birthday-adi.md

 ---
 date: 2022-11-07
 title: Happy Birthday Adi!
-permalink: /blog/happy-birthday-adi/
 headline: "Celebrating 5 Years of Employment: Resolving an Unexpected Table-Join Issue and Keeping My Search Volumes Intact."
 description: Today is my birthday and I'm feeling motivated to keep pushing forward with my progress.
 Celebrating five years of employment, I'm ready to take on the next task - resolving an unexpected issue with my table-joins.
 Join me as I explore how to ensure my search volumes don't get lost in the process.
 keywords: Birthday, Adi, Progress, Employment, Task, Resolution, Issue, Table-joins, Search, Volumes, Granular, Maintain, Accomplishment, Focus, Unexpected
-categories: focus, search
+categories: search, focus
+permalink: /blog/happy-birthday-adi/
 layout: post
 ---

 Take your tiny toe-hold points of progress and move them forward.
 You've got lots.
 The fact you hold down a day-job and do well enough to keep it for over